 - Fixed wireless (FW): This uses ground based stations to connect rural areas to NBN using the same tech as existing 4Q networks.

 - Hybrid fibre-coaxial (HFC): This is where the cable network can be used to make the NBN network connection, known for its slow upload speeds, especially during busy times.

-- NBN satellite: This has the worst latency due to the distance, but allows rural and regional areas to get signal where there isn’t FW.
+- NBN satellite: This has the worst latency due to distance but allows rural and regional areas to get signal where there isn’t FW.

-- Fibre to the curb (FTTC): This is the newest technology using optical fibre cable the connects to the curb of each premise, replacing the old telephone network.
-This would give the highest bandwidth and is currently being built in some locations, but is the most expensive to install so it isn’t happening quickly.
+- Fibre to the curb (FTTC): This is the newest technology using optical fibre cable that connects to the curb of each premise, replacing the old telephone network.
+This would give the highest bandwidth and is currently being built in some locations, however it is the most expensive.

-Note: These roll-out types above have a few variables that determine the service class which are often referred to with more mysterious acronyms.
+Note: These roll-out types above have a few variables that determine the service class which are often referred to with more acronyms.
 Here are the translations!
-Learn these and you’ll be an NBN whiz.
+Learn these and you’ll be an NBN expert.